nim65s/mihini-repo/doc/md/index.md

 #### Mihini Specifications

-This page regroup all stable specifications that are linked to the Embedded framework and Agent module
+This page regroups all stable specifications that are linked to the Embedded framework and Agent modules

 - Agent modules
     - [ConfigStore](agent/ConfigStore.html)